run-llama/llama_index/docs/core_modules/query_modules/node_postprocessors/modules.md

 ## MetadataReplacementPostProcessor

 Used to replace the node content with a field from the node metadata.
-If the field is not present in the metadat, then the node text remains unchanged.
+If the field is not present in the metadata, then the node text remains unchanged.
 Most useful when used in combination with the `SentenceWindowNodeParser`.

 ```python
 from llama_index.indices.postprocessor import MetadataReplacementPostProcessor